jleonard2099/LHG_CollegeBB/README.md

 # Project Status #
 ## Current ##
-Code has been adapted to compile in a modern environment and re-factored.
-Most obvious GUI bugs have been fixed, Menu navigation is improved and code has been consolidated tremendously in a move towards adding ability to compile for Linux / Mac in QB64.
+Code now compiles in a modern environment and has been heavily re-factored.
+GUI bugs have been fixed, Menu navigation is improved and code has been consolidated.

+Currently working on further consolidating to be able to provide source that will work for Linux / Mac in QB64.

-All compiled code has been thoroughly tested, known bugs documented (including those from the original game (of which I know about.
+All code has been thoroughly tested with known bugs documented (including those from the original game - that I am aware of) and being worked on.

 ## Road Map ##
 ### Phase 1 ###
+This phase will get the games available to the general public in a steady and reliable shapes.
 Completed.

 ### Phase 2 ###